 The cemetery island (Cimitero) is between Murano and Venice and is worth a look if you have time.
 We stayed for a couple of hours and then hopped back on the Vaporetto to Venice.
 Its a very peaceful place after the chaos of the city but also very sobering.
 It is a working cemetery so you need to be respectful.

 Burano is a gorgeous island off the coast of Venice and you can get there on the Vaporetto.
 It is famous for its lace making and there is lots to buy.
 In August it really wasn’t’ that busy.
 The houses are all beautifully painted and it truly stunning.
 A photographers dream!

 After 5 days here, we hired a car to drive to a little place near Arezzo which is about 30 miles from Siena.
 This was a tricky, busy and long drive but we were heading to a working fruit farm which had been recommended to us by our friends.
-We were ready for a week of relaxation so hired a converted barn on the farm which had a shared pool.
+We were ready for a week of relaxation and fresh air so hired a converted barn on the farm which had a shared pool.
 We stayed at Foresteria Il Giardino di Fontarronco which was absolutely amazing!
 The other guests were mostly sightseeing so we had the pool mostly to ourselves.
-It was a blissful week of sleeping, eating, sunbathing and swimming.
+It was a blissful week of sleeping, eating, sunbathing, exploring the area on foot and swimming.
 We explored nearby Arezzo and also Cortona, both of which were so pretty and had amazing food!

 After a slight change of plan and a realisation we had to go back North to get our flight home in just 2 days time, we booked 2 nights in near Verona for the last part of our trip.
 We literally booked this the day before we had to be there but managed to find the most amazing hotel ever for a very reasonable price!
 It didn’t have a restaurant but served breakfast with the room.
 We also had an upgrade so hubbie and I had the honeymoon suite with its own private balcony!